alper/nix-shorts/posts/your-first-derivation.md

     # $out is an automatically generated filepath by nix,
     # but it's up to you to make it what you need.
 We'll create a directory at
     # that filepath, then copy the sources into it.
+    # $out could also be just a single file.
     mkdir -p $out
     cp -rv $src/* $out
   '';